anteloc/obsidian-grafika-plugin/demo/Demo Apache Echarts.md

+# FIXME
+- Export to PDF not working properly, plots are missing from the PDF
+- Zooming in on the page with "Ctrl +" affects plot renderings and animations.
+- Weather data
 ## Basic Plot
 ### Tips
 - Rendering is set to "canvas" by default, change by setting the "renderer" option to "svg" to save on computing resources.